cal-itp/data-analyses/gtfs_digest/_portfolio_notes_todo.md

     * 4/24: Done, using `07_crosswalk.ipynb`</s>
 * Eric: the maps from .explore() look pretty overwhelming when an operator has many routes.
     * Can we modify the reports site maps to be used here too?
+### 4/30/2024
+* Update readme.
+* Rebase off of main and update the URL for service_hours
+* Add in divider charts to Section 2 that sort the charts thematically.

 ### 4/29/2024
 #### To-Do
 *  <s>Routes Pie Chart